IrascibleBasil/pharis-mod-list/modlist.md

 ### [Better Bodies - Hand Fixes](https://www.nexusmods.com/morrowind/mods/47521)

 ### [Westly's Faces Refurbished](https://www.nexusmods.com/morrowind/mods/51214)
+Westly's wonderful head replacer touched up and brought more in line with vanilla.
+Coverage for **Tamriel Rebuilt** is currently being worked on.

+Download:
+- **Westly's Faces Refurbished**
+- **Westly's Faces Refurbished - TR_Data**

 ### [Color Tweaked Westly's BB Textures](mods/Color%20Tweaked%20Westly's%20BB%20Textures.7z)
-Full credit goes to Westly for creating these textures, I simply tweaked the color of a few of them to match WFR.
+Full credit goes to Westly for creating these textures, I simply tweaked the color of a few of them to match **Westly's Faces Refurbisheda**.

 ### [New Beast Bodies by Liztail](https://www.nexusmods.com/morrowind/mods/47678)
 Use only the Khajiit plugin because the next mod will cover the Argonians.